Indian Chamber of Commerce

 Indian Chamber of Commerce is a non-governmental trade association and advocacy group having its headquarter situated in Kolkata, India.
 It is one of the oldest trade association in the country and it was founded in year 1925.

-ICC's current president is Abhyuday Jindal and Rajeev Singh is the current Director General.
+ICC's current president is Brij Bhushan Agarwal and Rajeev Singh is the current Director General.

 ICC's main activities includes dispute resolution and policy advocacy.